vicaba/gekko/README.md

 ## Compiling and executing

 * To compile: ```cd``` in the Geeko/src folder and use ```make```.
-* Execution of this program is not possible as I don't have the source code of some binaries provided by the University during the execution of this project.
+* Execution of this program is not possible as I don't have the source code of some binaries provided by the University.